 You know a lot about your project, and you have an investment in it.
 Be confident that you know your subject.
 Your knowledge and excitement will come through.

-Have a one or two minute mini-speech ready to go.
+Have a one- or two-minute mini-speech (the “elevator talk”) ready to go.
 When people begin looking at your poster, don’t wait for them to ask a question.
-Just say, “Would you like to hear about my research in about two minutes or less?”
+Just say, “Would you like to hear about my research for a minute or two?”
 They almost always agree, and this frees them from having to read and figure it all out themselves.

 Offer to answer questions, and if you don’t know an answer just admit it and speculate with the person or ask what he/she might do.
 Point to figures and use them in your explanation.

-Check with your audience to make sure they understand the technical aspects of the explanations (for example, “Do you know about flouresence microscopy?”) if that’s an important component of your study.
+Check with your audience to make sure they understand the technical aspects of the explanations (for example, “Do you know about fluorescence microscopy?”) if that’s an important component of your study.

 Check regularly to make sure they’re following what you’re saying (”Does that make sense?”).